-As your school begins a new initiative such as developing an innovative learning environment, learning with 1-1 devices, or BYOD, there can be a variety of different reactions from teachers.
+As your school begins a new initiative such as developing an innovative learning environment, learning with 1-1 devices, or a new software, there can be a variety of different reactions from teachers.
 Some are very keen, while others may find change intimidating.

 Spend time with your staff identifying their concerns and the barriers they may be experiencing.
-Put in place systems which will address those so that all teachers are confident and equipped to move into innovative learning pedagogies and environments.
+Put in place systems which will address those so that all teachers are confident and equipped to move into the new practices.

 Gavin Burn and Cathie Zelas explain the process they used for a successful move from a traditional learning environment to an innovative learning environment at Halswell School.
 Key to their success was comprehensive and ongoing staff professional development.
 This included: